-Virtual Environment
+Python Virtual Environment

 pip install virtualenv

-Start the virtual environment and activate it:
+Next, we create the python virtual environment and activate with the following commands:

 virtualenv project